SiyaKamboj/cse15l-lab-reports/LabReport2/LabReport2.md

     return arr;
 }
 ```
-In the original code, the length of the array is initialized, but the contents are never copied over, so when information is pulled from the new array, you are pulling only the null value: 0.
-In the new code, the new array deep copies the contents of the original array, so actual values are getting pulled.
+In the original code, the length of the array is initialized, but the contents are never copied over, so when information is pulled from the end of the new array, you are pulling only the null value: 0.
+In the new code, the array traverses each element in the old array and deep copies it to ensure all the content aligns.
+Therefore, when information is pulled from the end of the array, the desired numbers are copied over.
+Therefore, the array in the new code contains all the information from the original array in reverse order, rather than only 0s.

 ---
 ## Reflection